 Referrals to CAMHS are accepted from schools, GPs, social care services, youth centres, youth offending organisations and other health and social care professionals.

-If a child or young person is at risk of permanent exclusion, the school should contact admissions.
+If a child or young person is at risk of permanent exclusion, see our exclusions from school page.
 The child or young person may be referred to the Fair Access Panel where they will be discussed amongst a multi-agency group and further support and advice will be given to the school.
 Following this there may be a further meeting between the Senior Leadership Team in the school and professionals such as the Behaviour Support Service, Educational Psychology Service and CAMHS.
 This is called a multi-agency consultation meeting (MAC) which aims to support the school's thinking in preventing a permanent exclusion.

 Our Youth Offending Unit also offers help and support to young offenders and their families.Helplines: